Program and course policy guidance materialThis guideline belongs to the Program and course approval processes (PDF 4.3 MB).

 7. Research programs may involve travel away from the student’s main location.
 This travel may be a requirement for the research, such as a fieldwork trip, or it may be an option taken up by some students who are given the opportunity to attend an international conference or seminar.

-8. When changing their location for a period of time beyond 3 (three) months students must follow the process described for change of location in the Program duration policy process in the HDR policy suite.
+8. When changing their location for a period of time beyond 3 (three) months students must follow the process described for change of location in the HDR Candidature Duration and Enrolment Variation Procedure in the HDR policy suite.

 9. An overseas study tour can include a whole course, a component of a course, or an assessment component of more than one course.